 Say NO to David Seymour’s End of Life Choice Bill

-This Bill would allow assisted suicide or euthanasia by deadly drugs for almost any New Zealander 18 years or older, who has a disability, a longstanding or ageing-related condition or a mental illness – even if they’re depressed.
+This Bill could allow assisted suicide or euthanasia by deadly drugs for almost any New Zealander 18 years or older, who has a disability, a longstanding or ageing-related condition or a mental illness – even if they’re also depressed.
 Here are key facts and the complete Bill.

 Find Out More

 Key Issues with the End of Life Choice Bill